Dunedin Income Growth 20 July 2020

 As we discuss under Portfolio, DIG’s portfolio encompasses a diverse array of companies, with the managers focussing on identifying high-quality companies with superior management operating in industries with high barriers to entry.
 Whilst the majority of the portfolio is invested in the UK, Louise and Ben also utilise the wider resources of the Aberdeen Standard European equity team, and around 14% of DIG is presently invested overseas.

-The shift in focus has paid off: recent returns have been very strong on a relative basis, with DIG displaying both superior downside protection in Q1 2020 and superior upside capture in Q2, as we discuss under the Performance section.
+The shift in focus has paid off: recent returns have been strong on a relative basis, with DIG displaying both superior downside protection in Q1 2020 and superior upside capture in Q2, as we discuss under the Performance section.

 DIG’s historic yield is c.
 4.9% (as at 30/06/2020).
 As we discuss under Dividend, the previous financial year’s dividend was not covered by income.
 However, this was an anticipated result of the shift in the investment strategy, and the board and managers have been aligned in managing the transition to the new investment strategy without impacting distributions to shareholders.